Bourbon & Cigars

 Lord Jesus Christ,

-as evening settles and the shadows lengthen,
+as evening settles and the lamps are lit,

-we remember that the world You entered
+we remember how You entered the locked room

 Gather the fragments of this day